WallarooLabs/wally/giles/README.md

   -b 127.0.0.1:8081 -m 100 -f war-and-peace.txt` will send messages containing each of the first 100 lines of the file `war-and-peace.txt`.

+## Human Readable Receiver Outputs

+Use the `fallor` tool to create a human readable version of the Giles receiver output file.

 ## Working with Dagon

 If you are coordinating Giles with Dagon, then Dagon will handle passing the